kishoren77/math_quantum/_pages/intro.md

 ### The Graphical Calculus

-By Joyal and Street's coherence theorem, any equation in a strict monoidal category is mathematically valid if and only if it can be proven using string diagrams up to planar isotopy.
+By the coherence theorem, any equation in a strict monoidal category is mathematically valid if and only if it can be proven using string diagrams up to planar isotopy.
 We assign:

 1. **Wires** to objects $$A$$.
 Time flows from bottom to top.
 2. **Boxes** to morphisms $$f$$.